 The Dean's Statement should limit the amount of information that is duplicated from the Chair's Statement.
-This statement must contain the following (in no particular order):
+This statement must be dated and contain the following (in no particular order):

 - A summary of the APT Committee's discussion; explanation of the rationale for the committee's vote and resulting recommendation; explanation of negative votes.
-The dean must solicit feedback from the committee regarding reasons for negative votes (if any) to characterize the overall strength of the APT Committee's recommendations and any areas of concern. - Affirmation for accelerated review (if applicable). - Independent assessment of the candidate's strengths and weaknesses in Area of Excellence and Additional Contributions to the Academic Enterprise with a focus on most recent normative time in rank. - Explicit contextualization and assessment of the candidate's scholarly trajectory (including citations if applicable) based on their demonstrated productivity, current and future (where relevant). - Summarize the prestige/quality of the scholarly outlets (e.g. journal, academic press), as applicable for title series. - Reflect on the reviewers' letters and explain any reservations expressed therein.
+The dean must solicit feedback from the committee regarding reasons for negative votes (if any) to characterize the overall strength of the APT Committee's recommendations and any areas of concern.
+The dean's statement must also explain the reason for any eligible Dell Med APT Committee voter's absence. - Affirmation for accelerated review (if applicable). - Independent assessment of the candidate's strengths and weaknesses in Area of Excellence and Additional Contributions to the Academic Enterprise with a focus on most recent normative time in rank. - Explicit contextualization and assessment of the candidate's scholarly trajectory (including citations if applicable) based on their demonstrated productivity, current and future (where relevant). - Summarize the prestige/quality of the scholarly outlets (e.g. journal, academic press), as applicable for title series. - Reflect on the reviewers' letters and explain any reservations expressed therein.
 Describe the relative strength of their overall recommendation (e.g., strongly recommend or recommend).
 Clearly stated recommended action, which will be recorded on the Promotion Review and Voting Sheet.